 as an application written in python rather than a python module.
 In

-this case, no subports are defined, and python.versions defaults to
+this case, no subports are defined, and python.versions

-the value of python.default_version, which must be set.
+, which must be set.
 For example,

-on python27 will be added.
+on python310 will be added.

 Type: required for modules, optional for apps